cbc32/cbc32.github.io/index.md

 ## Problem Definition

 Beginners may find it challenging to differentiate between the Bengali sign language alphabet's symbolic variations.
 A program that generates a real-time analysis of hand movement will help consumers to increase the efficiency and accuracy of their learning process while giving them valuable input to improve the experience.
 Additionally, we believe that people who do not understand the Bengali sign language will be able to converse with the users of this language easily.
 We aim to build a computer vision-based system for the automatic recognition of Bengali sign languages to mitigate this problem.

+## Data Collection

+_Bengali Sign Language Dataset._ (2020, March 8).
+Kaggle.
+Retrieved October 3, 2022, from https://www.kaggle.com/datasets/muntakimrafi/bengali-sign-language-dataset

+The data was published on Kaggle with a [paper in IEEE](https://www.researchgate.net/publication/337366713_Image-based_Bengali_Sign_Language_Alphabet_Recognition_for_Deaf_and_Dumb_Community).
+The research was sponsored by the Bangladesh University of Engineering and Technology  in collaboration with the National Federation of the Deaf (Bangladesh).

+We used the dataset directly in a Kaggle notebook.
+We also downloaded it and uploaded it to GitHub.

 ## Methods